mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 **Unplugged activities**
 Unplugged are activities carried out away from the computer that aim to illustrate computing concepts.

-Unplugged activities often use very familiar non-school are able to draw on learners' understanding of their own concrete experiences.
+Unplugged activities often use very familiar non-school examples and draw on learners' understanding of their own concrete experiences.

 However the danger is that meeting the concepts outside of an authentic context where they are put into practice leads to inert knowledge.